Skip to main content

 1. Place the box in the drawer lying flat.

-2. Control everything else from your mobile phone. πŸ“± Turn on the project in Blynk (click the button so it gets to the ON position).
+2. Control everything else from your mobile phone. 📱 Open the device in the Blynk IoT app and arm the detector by flipping the Switch widget to the ON position.

-2. And wait for the mouse to get caught. πŸ₯ Meanwhile, plan what you'll do with the sneaky troublemaker.
+3. And wait for the mouse to get caught. 🥁 As soon as someone opens the drawer, a push notification pops up on your mobile.
+Meanwhile, plan what you'll do with the sneaky troublemaker.
 We recommend making them do homework for you for a week.
 They deserve it.